ddeereAMCHS/1081-Array-Stats/README.md

 - Prompt the user for that many numbers and store them in an array
 - After you have read in all the values:
   - Calculate the minumum value, the maximum value, the sum of all the values, and the average of the values (rounded to three decimal places)
-  - Print out those values
+  - Print out those values you calculated
+  - Print out the values you stored in the arrray

 ***Example Input:***\
 5\